-- Data cards (one per 2-3 volunteers)
+- Data cards (one per 2-3 volunteers, if requested)

 - Data summary sheet (one per cleanup, if data cards have been requested)

 - Site cleanup report (one per cleanup)

-- Pencils (one per 2-3 volunteers)
+- Pencils (one per 2-3 volunteers, if data cards requested)

 - Cleanup posters (one per cleanup)

-- Cleanup coordinator thank you gift
+- Cleanup Coordinator thank you T-shirt

 Sample Press Release

 Do you need help recruiting volunteers, or are you looking for some media coverage for your event?
 You can customize this generic press release and send it to your local papers, community television stations, and any relevant groups that send out newsletters.
 Please feel free to contact us if you need any help with your publicity efforts.
 If someone does a story on your event, we would like to know about it, so please send us a link at email@example.com.